anhtuanpro6420/blog-dev/content/pages/about.md

 slug: about
 draft: false
 ---
-> `Hi guys, my name is Hoang Anh Tuan (Si). `
+> Hi guys, my name is Hoang Anh Tuan (Si).
 >
-> `I live in Da Nang, Viet Nam.
-I am a developer and I have almost 4 years of experience in development.`
+> I am a developer and I have 4 years of experience in development.
 >
-> `I love coding and football.
-Feel free to contact me :D`
+> I love coding and football.
+Feel free to contact me :D

+This is my resume:

 ![My resume](/media/screen-shot-2020-04-13-at-15.45.52.png "My resume")